-Purpose - The purpose of this paper is to examine how received word-of-mouth (WOM) influences consumer emotions and, in turn, behavioral attitude and intention.
+Purpose - The purpose of this paper is to examine how received word-of-mouth (WOM) influence consumer emotions and, in turn, behavioral attitude and intention.

 Methodology/approach - A conceptual model is developed by extending the theory of reasoned action framework to include WOM and emotions.
-The conceptual model is operationalized through a structural equation model, and the model is estimated and tested by using the partial least squares method.
+The conceptual model is operationalized by a structural equation model, and the model is estimated and tested by using the partial least squares method.
 A survey among 509 consumers in Denmark forms the empirical basis for the study.

-Findings - The study finds that positive and negative WOM has an asymmetric influence on emotions, behavioral attitude, and intention, i.e. that consumers respond differently to positive and negative WOM.
-The study also finds that positive WOM has a larger impact than the social norm on behavioral attitude and intention and that negative WOM has an impact equal to that of the social norm.
+Findings - The study finds that positive and negative WOM has an asymmetric influence on emotions, behavioral attitude and intention, i.e., consumers respond differently to positive and negative WOM.
+The study also finds that positive WOM has a larger impact on behavioral attitude and intention than the social norm and that negative WOM has an impact equal to social norm.
 Furthermore, the study finds that emotions are an important mediator for both WOM and social norm.
+The findings provide strong empirical evidence for the developed model.